 7. Playa Akumal

-North of Tulum, you'll find a smaller pueblo that, in the last few years, has skyrocketed to popularity.
-Akumal is home to five beautiful blue bays that for centuries have been known to harbor sea turtles, especially when it comes time to lay their eggs.
+North of Tulum, you'll find a smaller pueblo that, in the last few years, has skyrocketed in popularity.
+Akumal is home to five beautiful, blue bays that for centuries have been known to harbor sea turtles, especially when it comes time to lay their eggs.
 In fact, the beaches of Akumal are among the best spots in Mexico to swim with the sea turtles that return every year.